guildai/guildai/guild/tests/pythonpath.md

     >>> assert_path(pythonpath[1], guild.__pkgdir__)

-### sys.path
+The operation prints `sys.path`, which we've decoded as `sys_path` above.

-The first entry is the source code root.
-In this case, it's the run directory.
+The first entry in `sys.path` for the operation is the source code root -- i.e. the run directory.

     >>> assert_path(sys_path[0], run.dir)